darwinproject/darwin3/doc/phys_pkgs/darwin_iron.rst

 defaults are different in this case, see :numref:`tab_phys_pkgs_darwin_scav_pop`.

+The faulty formulation in terms of POC only that existed before 2022-12-05 can be recovered by setting scav_POC_wgt=1, scav_PIC_wgt=0 and scav_POSi_wgt=0 and making sure the product scav_tau*scav_inter has the same value as scav_rat*scav_inter before.

 The concentration of free iron, Fe', is determined following Parekh et al.
 (2004) :cite:`parekh:2004` and Dutkiewicz et al. (2005)
 :cite:`dutkiewicz:2005`.
 Free dissolved iron is assumed to be in equilibrium